yunchenlo/Dockerized-YOLO-on-Rpi-Cluster/README.md

 ## Description
 > Reference Implementation of paper **"Distributed Analytics in Fog Computing Platforms Using TensorFlow and Kubernetes"**

+> The below photo is credited to the author of the paper

 ![alt text](https://i.imgur.com/qMFnnzB.png)

 ## Dependencies